pamiisphere/JobGist/README.md

 11. K. Pipatanakul et al., "Typhoon 2: A Family of Open Text and Multimodal Thai Large Language Models," arXiv:2412.13702, 2024.

 ---

-*JobGist combines a product build with an academic research contribution on cost-efficient Thai-language LLM usage.
-Contributions and issues should keep both goals in mind: shippable MVP features, and a clean, extensible research pipeline.*